MODELING SCAMS-MODEL SEARCHES AND SPENDING MONEY

 Finding the right company that is right for you.

 The first thing that all managers and modeling agencies seem to hear coming from a “want to be” talents mouth is, I got scammed.
 The biggest problem is when you are looking to get into a multi-million dollars industry you will have to spend money on your skills.
 Skills pays the bills!
 YOUR TALENT!
 The Internet is an amazing place to search and find places and things, however it can also become very confusing and extremely overwhelming.
 How do you know who’s who and who’s what?
 Here is a little advice for you.

-Once you find what suits you and your needs then see if they are backed by the BETTER BUSINESS BUREAU.
+Once you find the company that suits you.
+See if they are backed by the BETTER BUSINESS BUREAU.
 If they are, they will have an accredited logo on their site, as we do.
-That rating is given to that company by the BBB based on their performance and their integrity with their customers.
+“DO NOT TRUST GOOGLE”, anyone can write anything on google, Trust the BBB.
+That rating is given to a company the based on their performance and their integrity with their customers.
 This will give you the TRUTH about any company.
 Not a lot of people know this.
 Do not get fooled by unethical sites.
 Anything else you read anywhere else on the internet is “NOT THE TRUTH.”
 Don’t let this fool you.
 Your career is your business and your investment in you!
 Your future money.
 Do it “The Right Way.”
 If you find a manager, or management company that is willing to sign you, let them help you, they know what they are doing and have the connections.
 If you have any questions we are here to help you.